Joseph Jesselli

-Joseph Jesselli (born August 1949) is an American guitar maker and luthier currently living and working in East Northport, NY on Long Island.
-He has been making guitars since about 1978.
-He has been described as the “Stradivari of Huntington" by The New York Times.
-He is also the maternal uncle of Anthony Cumia, formerly of the Opie and Anthony radio show, and current host of The Anthony Cumia Show.
+Joseph Jesselli (born August 21, 1949 – December 28, 2024) was an American guitar maker and luthier who lived in East Northport, NY on Long Island.
+He built guitars since 1978.
+He was described as the “Stradivari of Huntington" by The New York Times.
+He was the maternal uncle of Anthony Cumia, formerly of the Opie and Anthony radio show, and current host of The Anthony Cumia Show.

-Joe Jesselli makes artisan quality electric hollow-body guitars.
+Joe Jesselli made artisan quality electric hollow-body guitars.
 His instruments have distinct Art Deco and Art Nouveau influences.
 His guitars are owned by a number of notable musicians.
 A Jesselli "Rifle Guitar", owned by Keith Richards of The Rolling Stones, was once featured in Guitar World magazine.
 Jesselli guitars were used to record "Undercover of the Night" and "Too Much Blood" from The Rolling Stones album Undercover.
 Richards can be seen playing an electric Jesselli Archtop guitar in the music videos for those songs.